 I will pop back here once in a while to write, but definitely not every other week, like before.
 I’ll keep you posted about the Research Project when I start the under-taking of it.

 At this moment, I’m hoping that my research project will study

-whether and to what extent Sonic-Pi gives students with little or no musical-note reading ability access to composition activities in the music classroom
+to what extent does Sonic-Pi give students with little or no musical-note reading ability access to advanced composition activities in the music classroom

 Sonic-Pi allows students to compose and perform abstract music through coding in the Ruby computer language (Ruby is a “real” coding language.)
 It is a free software that turns your computer (Mac, Raspberry Pi, Window) into a music synthesizer.
 It can create in all musical genres from classical to electric dance music (EDM).
 Listen to Sonic-Pi play “Daft Punk”.
 (The creator of Sonic-Pi, Dr Aaron Sam, plays EDM in nightclubs!)

 Sonic-Pi was created by Dr Aaron Sam at the Cambridge University, UK to support the new computing curriculum that came out in the UK a few years ago.
 Children in the UK, from the ages of 5 to 14 are required to learn computer science (computer programming) as a subject.
 Sonic-Pi was invented to be a tool for students to meet their computing curriculum requirements while learning another subject.
 The idea is that cross-integration (see my magazine article about this) between subjects raises the level of critical thinking and increases the depth of learning.
 (Plus, it’s just plain more fun!)
 In this case, the integration is between the subjects of Music and Computer Sciences.
 Anyways, that’s what I’m hoping to look at in my Master’s graduation project.
 Wish me luck!